sghuang19/cs203b-fa20/project-report.md

 - LI Yuru, SID 11911035 from EIE
 - TIAN Yuqiong, SID 11911039 from EIE

-The complete resources of our work in this project, including Python source codes, testing scripts, experiment raw data, figures and report can be retrieved at [our GitHub repo](<!-- provides your results of parts 3 and 4 evaluating the adaptive method for matrix multiplication, Strassen’s algorithm, and the basic method.
-You should use [1] as an example of the type of results you should put in this section (tables, graphs, type of discussion) because when marking will expect to see graphs and results that are of comparable quality to this and measure similar quantities. -->
+The complete resources of our work in this project, including Python source codes, testing scripts, experiment raw data, figures and report can be retrieved at [our GitHub repo](https://github.com/SamuelHuang2019/dsaa-project-matrix)
-)

 [toc]